 Originally trained as a mechanical engineer at Jadavpur University, Kolkata (B.M.E.), Shish received his M.F.A. from the Division of Animation and Digital Arts, School of Cinematic Arts (SCA), University of Southern California (USC). where he was also a Nickelodeon Fellow.
 In addition, he has an M.A. in Communication Management from the Annenberg School of Communication and Journalism, University of Southern California.
 Shish worked for many years as a technical communicator in both the Los Angeles area and in Silicon Valley and is a former President of the Los Angeles Chapter of the Society for Technical Communication (LASTC).
 He has also taught as a Lecturer in the School of Film and Television (SFTV), Loyola Marymount University, Los Angeles and in the Master of Professional Writing (MPW) Program at the University of Southern California.

 Mandeep Singh, Director-Global Operations, is the producer for all international aspects of Tau Films production.
 From 2009-2013, he has managed production for Rhythm and Hues - Malaysia.
 Mandeep began his career as an independent producer of commercial content in India.
-He then shifted his attention to feature VFX and animation, joining R&H and providing production management for over 15 films including the Academy Award winner The Golden Compass.
-In 2008, Mandeep relocated to Malaysia to establish a world-class VFX and animation facility in the Malaysian Multi-Media Super Corridor (MSC).
+He then shifted his attention to feature VFX and animation, joining Rhythm and Hues and providing production management for over 15 films including the Academy Award winner The Golden Compass.
+In 2008, Mandeep relocated to Malaysia to establish a VFX and animation facility in the Malaysian Multi-Media Super Corridor (MSC).
 There he oversaw all production beginning with Alvin and the Chipmunks 2 (2009), and culminating in work on the Academy Award winning Life of Pi (2012).
-Mandeep also plays a pivotal role in staffing and resource-planning for Tau Films; international facilities.
+Mandeep also plays a pivotal role in staffing and resource-planning for Tau Films' international facilities.

 Pavleen Kaur, Manager-Digital Media, has a Masters in Marketing & Retail Management with emphasis on branding, social media, marketing, and traditional media.
 She brings along years of experience in media-client servicing and telecom/mobile VAS products management with Indian brands like Radio City 91.1 FM(Music Broadcast Pvt.
 Ltd.), Aaj Tak News Channel(TV Today Network Ltd.), One97 Communications Ltd.